How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 2: Let It Sit

-Allow the baking soda to sit on the stain for several hours or overnight to absorb the polish.
+Allow the baking soda to remain on the stain for several hours or overnight to effectively absorb the polish.

 Step 3: Vacuum Up

-Once the baking soda has fully absorbed the stain, vacuum the area thoroughly to remove the powder and lift the polish.
+After the baking soda has absorbed the stain, thoroughly vacuum the area to remove the powder and any residual polish.

 Ginger Ale

-The carbonation in ginger ale can help lift nail polish stains from carpet fibers.
-Its mild acidity and effervescence make it an effective alternative to more conventional cleaning solutions.
+The carbonation in ginger ale can aid in lifting nail polish stains from carpet fibers.
+Its mild acidity and bubbly nature make it a viable alternative to traditional cleaning solutions.

 Using Ginger Ale